AgarwalPradeep/.dotfiles/README.md

 # .dotfiles
-clone the repo
+1.clone the repo.
-configure dotfiles according to your prefrence run install.sh
+2.configure dotfiles according to your prefrence
+3.run install.sh